omussell/fastapi-example/docs/index.md

 # Features

-- FastAPI Router, Pydantic Models, SQLAlchemy Models and Async SQL all tied together
+- FastAPI, Pydantic Models, SQLModel and Async SQL all tied together
 - DB migrations using Alembic
 - Settings via Pydantic / Dotenv
-- Development tools - black, radon, bandit, ipython etc.
+- Development tools - black, ipython, isort etc.
 - Documentation for users and developers with mkdocs and mkdocstrings
 - Scripts via Fabric for formatting, linting, building docs, publishing new versions etc.
 - SQLite by default but can be changed to any database that SQLAlchemy supports.